View key app usage, audience, and ranking metrics to evaluate app performance and benchmark your app's performance

-The App Performance page provides an overview of the key performance metrics for an app, including App Store and Usage metrics.
+The App Performance page provides an overview of the key mobile app performance metrics, including App Store ranking, usage, and audience insights.

 Use this "at-a-glance" view for a quick and comprehensive analysis of your app's performance, and add up to 4 competitors to gain valuable insights on the landscape of your competition.

 To get an overview of app performance metrics for up to five apps, follow these steps:

 Within the Competitive Research module, go to App Analysis.

 Enter an app and go to the App Performance page.